 The cost of basic operations in MLTS must also be understood better.
-As we noted in Section 3, we could design pattern matching in clauses in such a way that they might require the recursive descent of entire terms in order to know if a match was successful.
-The language could also be designed so that such a costly check is never performed during pattern matching: for example, one could insist that every pattern variable is @-applied to a list of all nominal abstractions that are in the scope of the binding for that pattern variable.
+As we noted in Section 3, we could design pattern matching in clauses in such a way that they might require the recursive descent of entire terms to in order to know if a match was successful.
+Of course, the language could be designed so that such a costly check is never performed during pattern matching: for example, one could insist that every pattern variable is @-applied to a list of all nominal abstractions that are in the scope of the binding for that pattern variable.
 In that case, a recursive descent of terms is not needed.

 Given the additional expressivity of MLTS, the usual static checks used to produce warnings for non-exhaustive matchings are missing cases that we should add.
-As mentioned in Section 10, still other static checks are needed to help a future compiler avoid making costly checks.
+As mentioned in Section 11, still other static checks are needed to help a future compiler avoid making costly checks and to guide the users into writing correct programs.

 It would also be interesting to see to what extent binders might interact with a range of non-functional features like references found in languages such as OCaml.
-A natural starting point to explore the possible interaction of effectful features would be to use a natural semantic treatment based on linear logic (see, for example, [Chirimar, 1995]): the logical features of $\mathcal{G}$ should also work well in a linear logic setting.
+A natural starting point to explore the possible meaningful interaction of these kinds of features would be to use a natural semantic treatment of these non-functional feature using linear logic [5]: the logical features of \mathcal{G} should also work well in a linear logic setting.

-Finally, the treatment of syntax with bindings generally leads to the need to manipulate contexts and association lists that relate bindings to other bindings, to types, or to bits of code.
-We have already seen association lists used in Figure 3.
+Finally, the treatment of syntax with bindings almost always leads to the need to manipulate contexts and association lists that relate bindings to either other bindings, to types, or to bits of code.
+We have already seen association lists used in Figures 4 and 6.
 It seems likely that more sophisticated MLTS examples will require singling out contexts for special treatment.
 Although the current design of MLTS does not commit to any special treatment of context, we are interested to see what kind of treatment will actually prove useful in a range of applications.

-12 Related work
+13 Related work

-The term higher-order abstract syntax (HOAS) was introduced in [Pfenning and Elliott, 1988] to describe an encoding technique available in $\lambda$ Prolog.
-A subsequent paper identified HOAS as a technique "whereby variables of an object language are mapped to variables in the metalanguage" [Pfenning and Schürmann, 1999].
+The term higher-order abstract syntax (HOAS) was originally introduced in [39] to describe an encoding technique available in λ Prolog.
+A subsequent paper identified HOAS as a technique "whereby variables of an object language are mapped to variables in the metalanguage" [40].
 When applied to functional programming, this latter description of HOAS describes the mapping of bindings in syntax to the bindings which create functions.
-Unfortunately, this encoding technique often lacks adequacy (since "exotic terms" can appear [Despeyroux, Felty, and Hirschowitz, 1995]), and structural recursion can slip away [Gabbay and Pitts, 1999].
-The term $\lambda$ -tree syntax was introduced in [Miller and Palamidessi, 1999] and the term binder mobility was introduced in [Miller, 2004] to describe the different approach that we have used here.
+Unfortunately, this encoding technique often lacks adequacy (since "exotic terms" can appear [10]), and structural recursion can slip away [13].
+The term λ -tree syntax was introduced in [29] to describe the different approach that we have used here.

-The $ML{\lambda}$ [Miller, 1990] extension to ML is similar to MLTS in that it also contained two different arrow type constructors (-> and =>) and pattern matching was extended to allow for pattern variables to be applied to a list of distinct bound variables.
+The ML{λ} [25] extension to ML allowed for bindings to appear in data structures.
+Similar to MLTS, the ML{λ} language contained two different arrow type constructors (-> and =>) and pattern matching was extended to allow for pattern variables to be applied to a list of distinct bound variables.
 The new operator of MLTS could be emulated by using the backslash operator and a "discharge" function.
 Critically missing from that language was anything similar to the nab binding of MLTS.
 Also, no formal specification and no implementation were ever offered.

-Nominals and nominal abstraction, in the sense used in this paper, were first conceived, studied, and implemented as part of the Abella theorem prover [Baelde, Chaudhuri, Gacek, Miller, Nadathur, Tiu, and Wang, 2014].
-Although the design of Abella does not use the $\succeq$ relation directly, the notion of " $\nabla$ in the head" of definitions is essentially equivalent to having the $\succeq$ relation in the logic.
+Nominals and nominal abstraction, in the sense used in this paper, was first conceived, studied, and implemented as part of the Abella theorem prover [1].
+Although the design of Abella does not use the \geq relation directly, the notion of " ∇ in the head" of definitions is essentially equivalent to having the \geq relation in the logic.